rackerlabs/docs-style-guide/README.rst

 Rackspace technical documentation.
 Use these guidelines to create clear, concise, and consistent technical content.

-The guide is published to GitHub Pages at http://rackerlabs.github.io/docs-rackspace/style-guide/index.html.
+The guide is currently published to GitHub Pages at http://rackerlabs.github.io/docs-rackspace/style-guide/index.html.

 .. figure:: screenshots/images/img/creativecommons.png